Disability Determination - Non Sequential Evaluation Process (SEP) Approvals

 CARE Assessment (CAR)

-A CARE Assessment is conducted by the department to inventory and evaluate a person’s ability to care for themselves.
-The assessment focuses on functional limitations and activities of daily living.
-It is used to determine eligibility for long-term care programs.
-CARE assessments are reviewed every 12 months.
+A CARE Assessment is conducted to evaluate a person’s ability to care for themselves.
+It is used to determine eligibility for HCS long-term care programs.
+The assessment focuses on functional limitations and activities of daily living, not condition duration.
+Duration is not listed on the CARE assessment.

-Review the CARE summary to determine duration of the client’s medical condition or functional limitations.
-If unable to determine duration in the CARE Assessment, consult the worker listed on the CARE Service Assessment for clarification.
+If unable to determine duration based on documents reviewed, consult the HCS worker listed on the CARE assessment for clarification.

 CARE Service Summary (CAR)

-It may not be clear if someone was approved on a condition that will last 12 months or result in death because eligibility is based on functional abilities.
-For example, the ability to complete activities of daily living independently.
-If duration is not clear, consult the worker listed on the CARE Service Summary for clarification.
+It may not be clear if someone was approved on a condition that will last 12 months or result in death because eligibility is based on functional abilities (not condition duration).

 HCS DSHS 14-443 form